saintmalik/blog.saintmalik.me/docs/converting-images-to-webp.md

 title: How to bulk convert images to webp
 ---

-So webp is the new thing in content creation world, because they render fast and they are not heavy, so your websites loads up fast.
+So webp images is the new thing in the content creation world, because they render fast and they are not heavy, making your websites load up fast.

 And as you know images is one of the assets that drags down your webpage loading speeds.

-So knowing we need to adopt webp images, how do we deal with those much images that we've uploaded or we will be uploading to your blog posts next?
+So knowing we need to adopt webp images, how do we deal with those many images that we've uploaded or we will be uploading to our next blog posts?

-That brings us to <a href="https://developers.google.com/speed/webp/docs/cwebp" target="_blank">Google WebP images Project</a>, this tools helps us compress an image file to a WebP file.
+That brings us to <a href="https://developers.google.com/speed/webp/docs/cwebp" target="_blank">Google WebP images Project</a>, this tool helps us compress any image files to WebP image.

-So you need to install the <a href="https://developers.google.com/speed/webp/download" target="_blank">Webp Tool</a> first, the tool comes along with both
+So you need to install the <a href="https://developers.google.com/speed/webp/download" target="_blank">Webp Tool</a> NOTE: The tool comes along with both

 - cwebp -- WebP encoder tool
 - dwebp -- WebP decoder tool